thecoderpb/Android-Game-Development-With-LibGDX/Week-2/README.md

   Second <b>if</b> is executed only when a touch is registered.
 The 2nd nested <b>if</b> makes sure the bird does not go out of the screen.
   Go ahead and run it on you emulator/device.
 The bird flaps and is pushed up every time you touch the screen.<br>
   Try changing the value's of constants and see how the effects take place.
 This is how the game difficultly can be changed.
+  Also try re-arranging the code and see how drastic the changes takes place.
   <br><br>
   <strong> Alrighty, we are almost half way home.
 Its time to get the pipes which would complete this week's target.<strong>